toskumar/blog/AWSServices.md

 ### AWS X-Ray
 AWS X-Ray helps developers analyze and debug distributed applications in production or under development, such as those built using a microservices architecture.

+## Management Tools
+### Amazon CloudWatch
+Amazon CloudWatch is a monitoring service for AWS Cloud resources and the applications you run on AWS.

+### Amazon EC2 Systems Manager
+Amazon EC2 Systems Manager is a management service that helps you automatically collect software inventory, apply operating system (OS) patches, create system images, and configure Windows and Linux operating systems.

+### AWS CloudFormation
+AWS CloudFormation gives developers and systems administrators an easy way to create and manage a collection of related AWS resources.

+### AWS CloudTrail
+AWS CloudTrail is a web service that records AWS API calls for your account and delivers log files to you.

+### AWS Config
+AWS Config is a fully managed service that provides you with an AWS resource inventory, configuration history, and configuration change notifications to enable security and governance.

+### AWS OpsWorks
+AWS OpsWorks is a configuration management service that uses Chef, an automation platform that treats server configurations as code.

+### AWS Service Catalo
+AWS Service Catalog allows organizations to create and manage catalogs of IT services that are approved for use on AWS.

+### AWS Trusted Advisor
+AWS Trusted Advisor is an online resource to help you reduce cost, increase performance, and improve security by optimizing your AWS environment.

+### AWS Personal Health Dashboard
+AWS Personal Health Dashboard provides alerts and remediation guidance when AWS is experiencing events that might affect you.

+### AWS Managed Services
+AWS Managed Services provides ongoing management of your AWS infrastructure so you can focus on your applications.